 The Institute of Medicine (IOM) Reports and NVIC Statements

 The National Academy of Sciences (NAS) was established in 1863 under President Abraham Lincoln's administration to report on science to policymakers and the public.
-In 1970 the Institute of Medicine (IOM) of NAS – renamed the Health and Medicine Division in March 2016 - was chartered as the health arm of the NAS to provide evidence to the government and private sector that would assist in informed health decisions.
+In 1970 the Institute of Medicine (IOM) of NAS – renamed the National Academy of Medcine in 2015 - was chartered as the health arm of the NAS to provide evidence to the government and private sector that would assist in informed health decisions.